ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 Again, thinking back to our net calorie formula.
 Some people don't want to change their diet and instead try going all out on exercising.
 The problem with this is that empirically and scientifically it will never work.

 The **Additive Energy Expenditure Model** is the intuitive hypothesis about human metabolism: an increase in physical activity will lead to an increase in total energy expenditure.
-Put more simply, exercising more means I burn more calories, which ultimately I will lose more weight assuming I exercised enough.
+Put more simply, exercising more means I burn more calories, which ultimately means I will lose more weight, assuming I exercise enough.
 This is nicely illustrated in the left diagram in the figure below [[source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4803033/)].

 <center>
 <div class="overflow-container">